KPC6796/Json_Handling/README.md

 After making changes to README.md, git commit -am "pushed changes in last line of README file"
 7. git commit -m "first commit"
+8. Always make changes in the new branch (added from branch_prac branch)